Important Pet Health News

 ~ The FDA has updated information of potential adverse neurologic effects for all isoxazoline class flea/tick products, 1 to 3 month flea/tick pills.
 This includes Nexgard, Bravecto, and Simparica.
 Reported problems include muscle tremors, ataxia, and seizures.
 We have had only one adverse reaction in a toy dog.
 Monitor you pet if starting Nexgard, or another product, and consider an alternate option for pets with any of these symptoms.
 Please report any that your pet may experience.

 ~ Xylitol toxicity in pets: Xylitol sweetner, used in gums and toothpastes, is now showing up in more food products, including peanut butter and other treats, even supplements and medications.
-Safe for humans, it is deadly for dogs and cats, even is small amounts.
+Safe for humans, it is deadly for dogs, and is best not used for cats, even in small amounts.
 READ LABELS carefully!
 Keep this sweetner out of your home!